 Refrigerate in plastic bags.

-Most Asian vegetables are a good source of vitamins C and K, dietary fibre and potassium.
-Chinese cabbage is also a good source of vitamin A (beta carotene) - considerably higher than other Asian vegetables.
-Small amounts of iron and calcium are found in leafy greens such as Chinese cabbage, amaranth, Chinese broccoli and garland chrysanthemum leaves.
+Most Asian vegetables are a good source of vitamins C and K, and contain dietary fibre and potassium.
+Chinese cabbage is also a good source of vitamin A (from beta-carotene), considerably higher compared to other Asian vegetables.
+Small amounts of iron and calcium are found in the leafy greens such as Chinese cabbage, Amaranth, Chinese broccoli and Chrysanthemum leaves.
 While fuzzy melon is a good source of vitamin C it is low in other nutrients.
-Asian vegetables contain many phytochemicals including carotenoids, flavonoids, phenolic acids, and glucosinolates in Chinese broccoli.
-The darker the vegetable colour, the higher the antioxidant levels.
+Asian vegetables contain many phytonutrients including carotenoids, flavonoids and phenolic acids.
+Glucosinolates are present in Brassicas such as Chinese broccoli and bok choy.

 See individual types above.